vippsas/vipps-ecom-api/vipps-ecom-api.md

 [`GET:/ecomm/v2/payments/{orderId}/details`](https://vippsas.github.io/vipps-ecom-api/#/Vipps%20eCom%20API/getPaymentDetailsUsingGET)
 to get all the details of a payment.

-There are two types of capture: _reserve capture_ and _direct capture_.
+There are two types of capture: _reserve capture_ (default) and _direct capture_.
-Reserve capture is the default.
-When you initiate a payment it will be reserved until you capture it.
-With direct capture the reservation is instantly captured.
+By default, when you initiate a payment, it will be reserved until you capture it.
+With direct capture, the reservation is captured instantly.

+The advantage to using _reserve capture_ is that you can release the reservation immediately:

-- If a payment has been reserved, the merchant can make a [`/cancel`](https://vippsas.github.io/vipps-ecom-api/#/Vipps%20eCom%20API/cancelPaymentRequestUsingPUT) call to immediately release the reservation and make available in the customer's account.
+- For a *reserved* payment, the merchant can make a [`/cancel`](https://vippsas.github.io/vipps-ecom-api/#/Vipps%20eCom%20API/cancelPaymentRequestUsingPUT) call to immediately release the reservation and make it available in the customer's account.
-- If a payment has been captured, the merchant has to make a [`/refund`](https://vippsas.github.io/vipps-ecom-api/#/Vipps%20eCom%20API/refundPaymentUsingPOST) call, and it then takes a few days before the amount is available in the customer's account.
+- For a *captured* payment, the merchant must make a [`/refund`](https://vippsas.github.io/vipps-ecom-api/#/Vipps%20eCom%20API/refundPaymentUsingPOST) call.
+It then takes a few days before the amount is available in the customer's account.

 Capture can be made up to 180 days after reservation.
 Attempting to capture an older payment will result in a